Opemso Festival

-The Opemso Festival is a bi-annual festival held in Ghana to commemorate the iconic birth of Otumfuo Osei Tutu I, the first king of the Ashantis.
+The Opemso Festival is a biennial festival held in Ghana to commemorate the iconic birth of Otumfuo Osei Tutu I, the first king of the Ashantis.
 The title Opemso, first given to Otumfuo Osei Tutu I, is given to Ashanti kings to indicate a fearless and persistent nature in executing plans without giving in to any obstacles.

 During the festival, events that led to Tutu's birth are mimicked until the final rites are performed in the Teneabasaso or Kwantakese sacred grove where he was born at Kokofu-Anyinam in the Ashanti Region of Ghana.
 The sacred grove is called Teneabasaso because it is said that the mother of Otumfuo Osei Tutu I held the branches of the Ceiba tree in pushing hard to deliver him.
 The sacred grove is sometimes also called Kwantakese because the Ashanti people assert that the road to where their monarch was delivered is a great path.